 The following tips will help you spot fraudulent messages:

 - The sender's name is usually generic, such as "Customer Service Department," or is just the company's name, such as "XYZ Bank."
 The name of the company or content in the email may have misspellings or be written using poor grammar.
 The email address may contain additional letters.

 - The message title generally concerns an "urgent matter" that requires your immediate attention, such as "verifying" certain information to prevent the company from suspending or closing your account.
 Legitimate emails typically do not contain threats.

-- The sender may ask for ATM or credit card numbers, personal identification numbers (PINs), sign-on IDs, and other personal information, such as your Social Security number, date of birth, or mother's maiden name -- all of which thieves can use to take over an account or commit identity theft.
+- The sender may ask for ATM or credit card numbers, personal identification numbers (PINs), sign-on IDs, and other personal information, such as your Social Security number, date of birth, or mother's maiden name—all of which thieves can use to take over an account or commit identity theft.